 How long have you worked with the NSYO?

-I have been part of the NSYO for the past five seasons – three years as a violinist and the past year-and-a-half as staff.
-Now I get to be part of Symphony Nova Scotia!
+I have been part of the NSYO for the past six seasons – three years as a violinist and the past two-and-a-half as staff.

 What’s the best thing about being part of Symphony Nova Scotia?